Automattic/browser-repl/Readme.md

 $ repl ie6
 ```

+Sign up for a free OSS account on [SauceLabs](http://saucelabs.com).

 ## How it works

   `browser-repl` is built on top of the `wd` module, which is an